CODE OF CONDUCT

 h) Treat everyone with respect at all times.

-i) Always abide by the instructions of the Team Manager or Ofﬁcer provided they do not contradict the spirit of this code.
+i) Always abide by the instructions of the Lead Coach, Team Coach, Team Captains, Match Official or Committee Members provided they do not contradict the spirit of this code.

 j) Make sure that clothing, bags, bottles or belongings do not interfere with the ﬁeld of play and any door, gate, ﬁre or safety exit.